NivaldoFarias/typescript-project-template/README.md

 ###### Pre-requisites: Node.js `^16.14.0`, TypeScript `^4.7.4`

-There are two available options for you to use this template for your next Back End project: either use Github's built-in _Use This Teamplate_ feature (green button left of the _'About'_ section), or download the zip file and extract it in the root of a new project folder by running these commands:
+There are two available options for you to use this template for your next Back End project: either use Github's built-in `Use this template` feature (green button left of the _'About'_ section), or download the zip file and extract it in the root of a new project folder by running these commands:

 ```bash
 wget https://github.com/NivaldoFarias/typescript-project-template/archive/main.zip